 FMD outbreak in Zambezi

-Activities still permitted include the movement of raw meat and raw milk within the Zambezi Region, including the controlled area.
+The movement of raw meat and raw milk and livestock feed is allowed within the controlled area.